zeng-tao/LCGen/README.md

 ## News

-📄 Paper Submitted to NeurIPS 2024.
-Anonymous URL for review.
+📄 Paper accepted by NeurIPS 2024.

-🔥 Code will be available if accepted.
+🔥 Code will be available soon.

 ---